xizhang001/Starbucks-Nutrition-Analysis/README.md

 ### Outputs

+The output from Hive and Pig queries is stored in the `Outputs` directory.
+This includes results from both simple and complex queries, which are designed to provide insights into the nutritional content of the Starbucks menu.

 - [Hive_outputs](./Outputs/Hive_outputs): Stores the results from the Hive queries.
   - [Complex_Queries](./Outputs/Hive_outputs/Complex_Queries): Results of complex analytical queries.
   - [Simple_Queries](./Outputs/Hive_outputs/Simple_Queries): Results of basic queries for initial insights.